praveen28-devops/heypraveen-portfolio/README.md

 ## 🎯 About This Project

 This repository contains the source code for my **professional portfolio website** built with modern web technologies.
-The site showcases my journey as a **Cloud & DevOps Engineer**, featuring comprehensive project portfolios, certifications, volunteer work, and technical expertise.
+The site showcases my journey as a **Cloud & DevOps Engineer**, featuring comprehensive project portfolios, certification, volunteer work, and technical expertise.

 ### ✨ Key Features